stuti2403/New-Testament-Text-and-Audio-Analysis/README.md

 ## Project Overview

 This project involves the extraction and analysis of text and audio data from the New Testament.
 Utilizing web scraping techniques and audio analysis methods, we aim to provide a comprehensive exploration of the textual and auditory components of each chapter.
+### Dataset
+The data used in this project can be found at [https://www.faithcomesbyhearing.com/audio-bible-resources/bible-is](url)
 ## Methodology

 ### Web Scraping with Selenium